 The building will be opened at 7:30 a.m.
-Upon arrival, students are to go directly to the cafeteria for breakfast or to their Homeroom location.
-Students are not to go to any other teacher's classrooms in the morning unless prior arrangements have been made with that specific teacher.
+Upon arrival, students are to go directly to the cafeteria for breakfast or to the gym bleachers.
+Students are not to go to classrooms in the morning unless prior arrangements have been made with that specific teacher.

-Each student will have a designated chromebook, chromebook charger, and chromebook case located in their Homeroom location.
-Once in their Homeroom, students will need to put their chromebook in its case to carry around with them to each class throughout the day.
-At the end of the day, students will return and plug in their chromebook and place the case in its designated location.
+Each student will have a designated chromebook.
+Chromebooks are to be picked up from homeroom locations following the 7:55 bell.
+At the end of the day, students will return and plug in their Chromebook in its designated location.